 Learn more about how to find your brand positioning

 To find your ideal brand positioning statement, you want to find the space that is most motivating to consumers.
 And, find the space that is most ownable for your brand.
 Our brand positioning statement process starts with a defined consumer target your brand will serve.
 Then, we focus on the emotional and functional benefits that differentiate your brand.
 Further, we use support points to help differentiate your brand from competitors.
 Perfect for the startup brands.
+We do have an online course for brand positioning.

 Learn more about how to write marketing plans

 A strategic marketing plan gets everyone on the same page, including senior management, sales, product development, customer service and your agency partners.
 So, we have a one-page brand plan to help.
 That way, everyone drives against the same vision, key issues, strategies, and tactics.
 Throughout this article, I will show how to write a marketing plan, with a few marketing plan examples.
 And, we have a marketing plan template you can purchase.
 Perfect for the startups.
+We do have an online course for planning.

 B2B Brands is the playbook to help grow your business